 Obese cats develop an increased risk for:

-- cancers of all types, diabetes mellitus, heart disease and hypertension,
+- Heart disease and hypertension,

-- osteoarthritis and a faster degeneration of affected joints,
+- Osteoarthritis and a faster degeneration of affected joints

-- anesthetic complications as they’re less heat tolerant.
+- Anesthetic complications as they’re less heat tolerant

 Obese cats who stop eating are at great risk for developing a potentially life-threatening condition called hepatic lipidosis – a devastating upset of normal liver function.
 Other potential complications of obesity in cats include skin problems and reduced immune system function.